 "The only thing DiNozzo's got is a thick head and an inability to listen to simple instructions!"
 Gibbs' voice sounded mad, frustrated and, a little of something else.
 Fear?

 What could possibly make the legendary Leroy Jethro Gibbs scared?
 There was no drifting off for Tony now, he redoubled his efforts to open his eyes.
-It was like someone had put bags of wet cement on them, they refused to move, and the pain in his skull worsened.
+It was like someone smeared wet cement on them, they refused to move, and the pain in his skull worsened.